Columbia University Libraries - Accessing the Collections in Ordinary and Extraordinary Times

 Obtaining answers to these questions and information about these issues is entirely appropriate and within your rights as a prospective employee and colleague.
 The more you know, the better.

-The American Anthropology Association hosts information and active discussions on its website about career paths for anthropologists beyond the academy: in government, in non-profit foundations and Non-Governmental Organizations, and in corporate contexts.
+The American Anthropology Association hosts information and active discussions on its website about career paths for anthropologists beyond the academy: in government, in non-profit foundations and non-governmental organizations, and in corporate contexts.
 Many people with backgrounds in anthropology go on to do other kinds of work, either on the basis of joint degrees or in relation to other interests and skills.
 Some of our own alumni play key roles in major museums, are active in journalism, media and film, have entered law or medicine, or have become writers and work as independent creative workers.
 Some have even taken on roles in elected government.
 Such careers are rarely advertised as such.
 They are the fruit of creative imagination and inventive self-fashioning.
 But you can start considering these options by consulting the AAA's Career page on this subject.
 Click HERE.
 Guidance and additional resources can also be found at the GSAS COMPASS page..

 For International Students